People Want To See If We'll Hate Them After We've Read Their "Am I The Jerk?" Stories

 “Obviously, YTJ.
 You can’t expect an 8 yo to be more responsible/careful than a 17-year-old.
 What’s your goal here, to raise two responsible kids who appreciate the value of a dollar, or to buy your daughter’s affection out of guilt?

+I’m not saying you’re wrong for getting her phone fixed, but you are wrong for holding your son to a higher standard than your daughter.
 You’re basically showing them both that you have low expectations for her.
 It’s hard enough for girls to achieve at the same level as boys without the adults in their lives doubting what they’re capable of.
-I say this as a retired teacher who saw it over and over again.

 I’m not saying you should treat both of them exactly the same.
 They’re two different people.
 Yes, you should consider their ages, personalities, individual needs, etc. Just maintain the same high standards and expectations for both.”
 Teacher-Investor